Average But Inspired

 This is awesome!
 For under $20, you can build your own American Girl Doll bed!
 It's a super basic build that is perfect for beginners.
 Make your own 18" doll bed and save so much money!

-Supplies Needed to Build an American Girl Doll Bed
+Supplies Needed to Build a DIY Doll Bed

 Some of these links are affiliate links, which means I earn a small commission at no added cost to you if you purchase through them.
-To read my full disclosure policy, click here.
+Please read my disclosure policy for more information.

 • Circular Saw